colouring-cities/colouring-indonesia-new/docs/setup-dev-environment.md

 ### :space_invader: Create an empty database

 Now create an empty database configured with geo-spatial tools.
-The database name (`<colouringcitiesdb>`) is arbitrary.
+The database name (`<colouringIndonesiadb>`) is arbitrary.

 Set environment variables, which will simplify running subsequent `psql` commands.